ickc/pandoc-amsthm/tests/model-target.md

 From the 1.0.2, we see that...

+Or we can use pandoc-crossref style 1.0.2 as well.

 ::: {.With_Space info="within parenthesis"}
 **With Space ** (within parenthesis)**.** *Environment* *name* *has* *a* *space,* *and* *is* *unnumbered.*